xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-04-05-witchskull-and-smoke-witch-at-medusa.md

   </a>
 </div>

-after show spoke to band members, such lovely people of witchskull. importance of young people in music, keeping things alie. dudes brooklyn accent caught me off guard
+After the show had ended at around 10:00, Zi and I spoke to Witchskull members Marcus, Joel (drums) and Tony (bass).
+They were all so lovely and kind, although Tony's thick Brooklyn accent was not what I expected.
+We talked anout the importance of young people in music and keepinh music scenes alive.
 <br>
 <br>
-it was fun thanks zi! for coming w me
+Overall this was a really fun night.
+Thanks for coming with me Zi!
+Also shoutout to the guy who I met in an alley in Geelong who told me I should come to this.

 ![witchskull](/images/witchskull5.JPG)